 The Health section of this guide provides an overview of your medical plan options.
 You can find detailed information about each plan, including a breakdown of costs, in each plan's Summary of Benefits and Coverage (SBC).
 The SBCs summarize important information about your health coverage options in a standard format to help you compare costs and features across plans.
-The SBCs are available on the back of this guidebook.
+The SBCs are available from HR and throughout this guide booklet.